How to Be Happy

 “Thank you for teaching me Miss Hardwick.
 I will never forget what you have given me.
 Always remember that you bring luck to the fish.
 Fish like me.”

-When I hold the frame it’s as though my heart is the first house that Huy visits.
+I treasure that frame.
+It always makes me feel as though I’m the first house that Huy visits.